 Term “astronautical” has a clear definition e.g., MWD (link): “the science of the construction and operation of vehicles for travel in space beyond the earth's atmosphere”

 Although this term conveys very clear message about the field it does not specify that the discipline deals with accommodations of human condition in universe.

+It does not exclude human accommodation, either.
+It is higher-level, encompassing both:

+Astronautical

+Manned/Human …

+Unmanned…

 In terms of scope it covers manned and unmanned vehicles.
 In terms of semantics “astra” = “star” which also deviates from the scope of the discipline we are attempting to name (reason: astronauts are not traveling only to the stars).

-SACoS chair recommends not to use this term in official documentation or communication and keep this term as an alternative name of the domain.
+“astra” does not detract from the meaning of the full term.
+The intended meaning is the science of spaceflight, which (as you also wrote) includes both manned and unmannded aspects.

 Radiobutton